reachlightspeed/lightspeed-site/src/site/blog/the-performance-500.md

 ## The Performance 500

 Every year, [Fortune](https://www.fortune.com) compiles a list of the top 500 American companies by revenue.
-We got to thinking: what if we ranked companies by the Page Speed of their homepages?
+We got to thinking: what if we ranked companies by the Page Speed of their websites?
 Is there a correlation between business performance and Page Speed performance?
 What else might we find?

-Using Google’s [PageSpeed Insights API](https://developers.google.com/speed/pagespeed/insights/) and The 2020 Fortune 500 list from Fortune, we compiled what we’re calling “The Performance 500”.
+Using Google’s [PageSpeed Insights API](https://developers.google.com/speed/pagespeed/insights/) and 2020 Fortune 500 data from Fortune, we compiled what we’re calling “The Performance 500”.

 <p><a href="https://docs.google.com/spreadsheets/d/17qQh1zKpa5qwNBzXcCgkVbsy-YMHV0DB_doNgktcp8M/edit?usp=sharing"><picture>
 <source srcset="/img/blog/post-performance-500-chart.avif" type="image/avif">